rerreby/heyCuda/README.md

 ## Hey, Cuda!
 A primitive utility for Linux-based OS that shows information about your CUDA device

+### Overview
-A created this program for my own purposes and to learn more about CUDA technology.
-So it probably won't be much useful for you but if you find this somehow useful after all I would be pleased.
+*I created this program for my own purposes and to learn more about CUDA technology.
+So it probably won't be much useful for you but if you find this somehow useful after all I would be pleased.*

 At the moment the utulity shows:
  - device's name